How to Play and Rules of Texas Hold'em Double Flop?

 Fold - To fold is to discard the cards and become ineligible for the current hand

-The betting thereafter moves on successively from one player to another and all the players usually have the same options - call, raise or fold.
+The betting after that moves on successively from one player to another, and all the players usually have the same options - call, raise or fold.

-Once the first betting round comes to an end, thereafter 3 community cards are dealt on both the upper and lower boards face up and a player can use either the cards from the upper or lower board to make his best 5 card hand combination.
-However, always remember you cannot do a mix and match of cards from both the boards.
-Now, the second betting round will begin and all the players again have the option to either call, fold or raise.
-The players in this round have the option to check as well, which means to pass the action of betting to the player right next to the player currently betting.
+Once the first betting round ends, 3 community cards are dealt on both the upper and lower boards face up, and a player can use either the cards from the upper or lower board to make his best 5-card hand combination.
+However, always remember you cannot do a mix and match of cards from both boards.
+The second betting round will begin, and all the players can call, fold or raise again.
+The players in this round can also check, which means passing the action of betting to the player right next to the player currently betting.

 Once the betting for the “turn” rounds ends, the fifth and final community card is dealt on both the upper and lower board face up.
-To sum it up, now there are 5 community cards each on both the upper and lower boards.
-The betting rules for “River” round are broadly applied the same way as in case of “flop” and “turn”.
+To summarize, there are 5 community cards each on both the upper and lower boards.
+The betting rules for the “River” round are broadly applied the same way as in the case of “flop” and “turn.”

 As soon as the “River” round ends.
-Thereafter, all the players enter into a showdown.
-The showdown is the final round in double flop Texas Hold’em, and in this round the player with the best 5 card hand combination (hole cards + community cards) generally wins the pot.
+After that, all the players enter into a showdown.
+The showdown is the final round in double flop Texas Hold’em, and in this round, the player with the best 5-card hand combination (hole cards + community cards) generally wins the pot.
 The double flop Texas Hold’em is usually played in two distinct ways:

 1) In the first case, the winners of both the upper and lower boards usually share the amount of the pot.

-You might have realised by now that double flop Texas Hold’em is quite similar to standard Texas Hold’em in more aspects than one.
-Thus, akin to Texas Hold’em, this game is not just fun to play and easy to learn but it also offers a distinct advantage of being one of the easiest poker games to win.
+You might have realized by now that double-flop Texas Hold’em is quite similar to standard Texas Hold’em in more aspects than one.
+Thus, akin to Texas Hold’em, this game is not just fun to play and easy to learn but also offers the distinct advantage of being one of the easiest poker games to win.